muxyz/website/index.md

 in a simple and straight forward manner.
 </p>
 <p>
-Community begins with it's people, hence our focus on shared experiences.
+Our focus will be on shared experiences.
 By creating a safe and engaging place for communities we can build the foundations for an open and collaborative platform in the future.
 </p>